Open-Source-Community/Get-To-Docker-24/Session 1/README.md

 ![](imgs/PortBinding.png)

-nginx is a web server which runs on port 80, if we try to access the localhos at port 80 we will get nothing because port 80 has nothing on it now, we bind port 80 in the container to port 8080 on the host so now accessing the localhost on port 8080 we can access our server.
+nginx is a web server which runs on port 80, if we try to access the localhost at port 80 we will get nothing because port 80 has nothing on it now, we bind port 80 in the container to port 8080 on the host so now accessing the localhost on port 8080 we can access our server.

 Port mapping is done using the `-p` option with docker run